 - development of highly innovative ICT based services;

-- creation of innovative knowledge in the area of personalized support for the elderly giving new insight in how integrated personalized ICT services can support day to day activities and improve quality of life for each one of the related stakeholders (that is, not only the elderly bus also their families, friends, etc)
+- creation of innovative knowledge in the area of personalised support for the elderly giving new insight in how integrated personalised ICT services can support day to day activities and improve quality of life for each one of the related stakeholders (that is, not only the elderly but also their families, friends, etc)

 |Orbis Medical |

 |End User||The |

 |Philips Electronics |

 Em Ciência E

 Coordinator: Orbis Medical and Healthcare Group, R. Beumers